Leo Nomellini

 Leo Joseph Nomellini (June 19, 1924 – October 17, 2000) was an Italian-American professional football player and professional wrestler.
-He played as an offensive and defensive tackle for the San Francisco 49ers of the National Football League (NFL).
-He was inducted into the Pro Football Hall of Fame.
+He played college football for the Minnesota Gophers and was selected by the San Francisco 49ers in the first round of the 1950 NFL draft.
+He played 14 seasons as a defensive tackle in the National Football League (NFL), all of them with the 49ers, playing his first three years as an offensive tackle as well.

-Nomellini played college football for the Minnesota Gophers.
-He was a three-time tag team champion in wrestling.
+Nomellini was a seven-time tag team champion in wrestling for two different versions.

+He was inducted into the Pro Football Hall of Fame in 1969 and to the College Football Hall of Fame in 1977.

 Early life

 Nomellini was born at Lucca, Tuscany, Italy, and immigrated to the United States as an infant to Minnesota, before later moving to Chicago, Illinois, where he attended Crane High School.
 After high school, he joined the Marine Corps.
 It was there that in 1942, he first started playing football.